 Mataranka Homestead Campground, Motel, Cabins

 Just steps from the Mataranka Thermal Pool is the historic Mataranka Homestead since 1912.
-They offer both a campground and motel on-site.
+They offer both a campground and a motel on-site.

 Camping: All camping is first-come, first-serve, but rest assured, there is plenty of space.
 Both powered and unpowered campsites are provided for reasonable fees.

-Dining: Stop by Jeannies Restaurant and Meluka Bar for delicious food and ice cold drinks.
+Dining: Stop by Jeannies Restaurant and Meluka Bar for delicious food and ice-cold drinks.

 Despite the name, the mineral water here is very warm as well year-round.
-30.5 million litres per day of which the springs rise from underground.
+30.5 million liters per day of which the springs rise from underground.
 The naturally heated thermal water is remarkably clear, offering a tranquil experience.